MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

 You can check the access levels of users, groups, service principals, or managed identities and add a role assignment.

-Another way to provide permissions that can be time-bound is through Shared Access Signatures (SAS).
-[Best Practices when using SAS](/azure/storage/common/storage-sas-overview#best-practices-when-using-sas) at a high level are:
+Another way to provide permissions that are time-bound is through Shared Access Signatures (SAS).
+[Best Practices when using SAS](/azure/storage/common/storage-sas-overview#best-practices-when-using-sas) at a high level are the following:

 - Always use HTTPS.
 If you have deployed the [suggested Azure Policies for Azure landing zones](https://github.com/Azure/Enterprise-Scale/wiki/ALZ-Policies), secure transfer via HTTPS will be audited.
 - Have a revocation plan.